learnweb/moodle-mod_collabora/Collabora-Config.md

 {code}
 ```

-configure the local Moodle installation with a Apache server via http:
+Alternative 2: configure the local Moodle installation with a Apache server *via http*:

 add in the Moodle config file ~/moodle/config.php